project-89/argos-sdk/README.md

 # Argos SDK

 The Argos SDK is a versatile tracking and analytics library designed to be environment-agnostic, providing seamless functionality in both browser and server environments.
-It offers a unified API for tracking visits, presence, impressions, and custom events with built-in rate limiting and error handling.
+It offers a unified API for tracking impressions and presence, with built-in rate limiting and error handling.

 ## Features